Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-release-notes.md

 #### iOS Core 2.7.4

-* Fixed a crash issue happened on `ACPExtensionAPI`.
+* Fixed an intermitted issue where third party extensions may experience crashes after unregistration when using the `ACPExtensionAPI`.

 #### iOS Lifecycle 2.1.2